Ayehu/custom-activities/Office365/UpdateUser/README.md

-## DeleteUserToGroup - Activity to remove a user from Office365 mail group.
+## UdpdateOffice365User - Activity to update a user in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll